Tpessia/ssr-proxy-js/README.md

 # SSRProxy.js

-A Server-Side Rendering Proxy and Builder focused on customization and flexibility!
+A Node.js tool for Server-Side Rendering (SSR) and Static Site Generation (SSG) using headless Chrome via Puppeteer.

 Server-Side Rendering, or SSR for short, is a technique used to serve Single-Page Applications (SPAs, e.g. React.js, Vue.js and Angular based websites) with Web Crawlers in mind, such as Googlebot.
 Crawlers are used everywhere in the internet to a variety of objectives, with the most known being for indexing the web for search engines, which is done by companies such as Google (Googlebot), Bing (Bingbot) and DuckDuckGo (DuckDuckBot).